co1acraftalt/dind/README.md

 ---

-### How many core hours can I use GitHub Codespaces for free each month?
+### How many hours can I use GitHub Codespaces for free each month?

 GitHub Codespaces has different core hours based on which plan your GitHub account uses.